homelabos/homelabos/docs/software/radarr-sonarr.md

 ## Configuration

-To make either Sonarr or Radarr work, you need to configure an Indexer and a Downlad Client.
+To make either Sonarr or Radarr work, you need to configure an Indexer and a Download Client.

 ### Indexer: Jackett